chocolatey/choco-wiki/FeaturesBranding.md

 Notice that the splash screen image has been replaced, as well as the logo at the top left of the application, and the icon in the taskbar.

+> :memo: **NOTE:** There is an open issue regarding the icon in the taskbar not being correctly replaced, visit https://github.com/chocolatey/chocolatey-licensed-issues/issues/157 for more information.

 > :memo: **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.

 # Deploying Branding